House Democrats Blame Losses on Polls, Message, Even Trump

 “We did not win every battle but we did win the war,” Pelosi said.

-But there were plenty of complaints to go around — over faulty polling, Republican attack ads — as expectations had been raised sky high for election night gains and that made the setbacks all the more disorienting.
+But expectations had been raised sky high for election night gains and that made the setbacks all the more disorienting.

 Rather than bolstering their majority, as planned, Democrats lost a handful of freshman lawmakers who had just won in a 2018 midterm election backlash against the president.
 They also failed to add to their ranks as Republicans defeated one Democratic challenger after another.